nerves-project-attic/nerves_system_qemu_arm/README.md

 #### 2. Bridge interface configuration

-This was done on an Intel NUC computer connected via ethernet to a home network and configured with a static IP address.
+This was done on an Intel NUC computer connected via Ethernet to a home network and configured with a static IP address.
 The network is assumed to have a DHCP server on it somewhere, which will provide network config information to the QEMU guest.